ivangfr/springboot-graphql-databases/README.md

 ## Goal

-The goal of this project is to implement an API that uses [GraphQL](https://graphql.org) and explore what GrapghQL has to offer. `author-api` is a spring-boot application that has GraphQL endpoints together with the traditional REST endpoints. `author-api` uses [MySQL](https://www.mysql.com) as storage.
-Besides, we will implement another micro-service, called `author-client`, that will consume `author-api` and display the information in an user friendly interface implemented using [Thymeleaf](https://www.thymeleaf.org).
+The goal of this project is to implement an API that uses [GraphQL](https://graphql.org) and explore what GrapghQL has to offer. `author-book-api` is a spring-boot application that has GraphQL endpoints together with the traditional REST endpoints. `author-book-api` uses [MySQL](https://www.mysql.com) as storage.
+Besides, we will implement another micro-service, called `author-book-client`, that will consume `author-book-api` and display the information in an user friendly interface implemented using [Thymeleaf](https://www.thymeleaf.org).

 ## Start Environment